Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks

 A dedicated experiment was performed on the DIII-D tokamak to study the unusual off-axis electron temperature peaks observed in ECH dominant H-mode discharges (see figure \ref{fig:bata}).
-This experiment focuses on the ELM-free phase after an purely ECH-driven L to H-mode transition (figure \ref{fig:H_history}).
+Previous studies \cite{Petty_1994, Smith_2015} on electron energy transport during off-axis ECH experiments were performed in L-mode.
+This experiment focuses on the ELM-free phase after a purely ECH-driven L to H-mode transition (figure \ref{fig:H_history}).
 The plasma is in a lower single null configuration with elongation $\kappa=1.8$ and average triangularity $\delta\sim0.5$.
-The average electron density is low during the initial ohmic phase, $\bar{n}_{e}\approx 1.9\times 10^{19}\ \mathrm{m^{-3}}$.
+The line averaged electron density is low during the initial ohmic phase, $\bar{n}_{e}\approx 1.9\times 10^{19}\ \mathrm{m^{-3}}$.
 The toroidal magnetic field is set to $B_t = 1.8$ T with plasma current $I_P = 0.75$ MA, the major radius is $R_0=1.68$ m, and the minor radius is $a=0.61$ m.
 The resulting safety factor is $q_{95} \sim 6.7$, and the normalized plasma pressure is $\beta_N \sim 1.1$ after H-mode transition.
 Five gyrotrons were used to launch 2.8 MW of ECH power at 110 GHz with X-mode polarization.
 In some discharges, one gyrotron was modulated, resulting in the ECH power cycling between 2.1 MW and 2.7 MW.
-While the neutral beam injection (NBI) heating power was not zero, only short 10 ms NBI "blips" every 100 ms were used for diagnostic purposes.
+While the neutral beam injection (NBI) heating power was not zero, only short 10 ms NBI ``blips'' every 100 ms were used for diagnostic purposes.
 These short pulses did not provide substantial heating or alter the plasma states significantly.